 - Reliable connectivity

-- Setup via an ELEMNT mobile app
+- Setup via an ELEMNT smartphone app

 - Easy to use (the app and bike computer are intuitive) and customizable